rarebreed/mercury/README.md

 store like redux or mobx.

 React also has some quirks to it.
 Being familiar with [react lifecycle][-react-evts] is required if you want accurate testing results.
-And if you use setState, you have to realize that this.state is updated asynchronously (in other words, the react devs force you to use setState to write to this.state, but they don't tell you how to asynchronously get the value of this.state).
+And if you [use setState][-setState], you have to realize that this.state is updated asynchronously (in other words, the react devs force you to use setState to write to this.state, but they don't tell you how to asynchronously get the value of this.state).
 Why is this important to know?